isomerpages/ogp/_about-us/pm/hena.md

   * Shaped design and engineering on EngageSG following Hackathon, and has since prepared a roadmap for product iteration.

-  * Pursued the idea of file sharing within government, and prototyped Pouch.
+  * Pursued the idea of file sharing within government, and prototyped Pouch
 quote: ""
 linkedinId: ""